CodedByArizola/CodedByArizola/README.md

 ### 👋 Hello World
 I'm Alex!
 A guy in his 20s just living in a world where technology constantly evolves.
 I am a full stack developer with experience in various programming languages.
 I currently own and actively develop on <a href='https://www.productionrp.net/'>ProductionRP</a>, a serious roleplay server on <a href="https://fivem.net">FiveM</a>.

 I hold experience with issue tracking and task management.
-I've implemented task tracking processes using tools like trello and github issue tracking.
+I've implemented task tracking processes using tools like <a href='https://trello.com/'>Trello</a> and <a href='https://github.com/'>GitHub</a>/<a href='https://gitlab.com/'>GitLab</a> issue tracking.
 Keeping track of issues and ensuring that the correct department or developer is assigned to the relevant issues.

 As a developer, I have experience in several languages and tools.
-For database systems, I utilize the 3NF approach, indexes, capable of optimizing queries using DBA tools, and able to maintain database security through the use of permissions and access control (like IP whitelisting).
+For <a href='https://mysql.com/'>database systems</a>, I utilize the 3NF approach, indexes, capable of optimizing queries using DBA tools, and able to maintain database security through the use of permissions and access control (like IP whitelisting).

-As I used PHP, I familiarized myself with object oriented programming, laravel framework, writing and using APIs and using the blade templating engine (laravel front end bits).
+As I used <a href='https://php.net/'>PHP</a>, I familiarized myself with object oriented programming, <a href='https://laravel.com/'>Laravel framework</a>, writing and using APIs and using the <a href='https://laravel.com/docs/10.x/blade#introduction'>Blade templating engine</a> (Laravel front end bits).

 I speak, write and understand English expertly as my first language as well as being capable of understanding and speaking Spanish.

 * 🎂 My birthday is August 17
 * 📅 I started my freelance development career on November 2019
-* 🧠 I'm currently learning Vue and React
+* 🧠 I'm currently learning <a href='https://vuejs.org/'>Vue</a> and <a href='https://reactjs.org/'>React</a>
 * 📧 [Email me if you need to contact me](mailto:ghostdaghostt@gmail.com)

 #